Skip to content

 UVB protection SPF (in vivo, ISO 24444) SPF (in vivo, similar to ISO)

-On-pack label SPF + UVA symbol or statement SPF + PA grade
+Label on the packaging SPF + UVA seal or stated UVA claim SPF + PA grade

 Both systems are regulated and meaningful, but they use different measurement methods.
-That’s why the numbers and letters differ—not necessarily the real-world protection.
-An EU SPF50 with high UVA-PF is practically comparable to a Korean/Japanese SPF50 PA++++, provided you apply enough product.
+That is why the numbers and letters differ, not necessarily the actual protection.
+An SPF50 with high UVA-PF in the EU is in practice comparable to an SPF50 PA++++ from Korea/Japan, provided you use enough product.

 What should you look for on the label?

-• For Europe: SPF50 or SPF50+ and a stated UVA protection (UVA logo or statement), ideally water resistant if you sweat or swim.
+• For Europe: SPF50 or SPF50+ and clearly stated UVA protection (UVA logo or claim), ideally water-resistant if you sweat or go swimming.

 • For Korea/Japan: SPF50 or SPF50+ and PA++++ for strong UVA protection.

-• In general: a pleasant texture you’ll apply generously and reapply.
+• Important in general: a pleasant texture that you will apply generously and reapply consistently.

-Climate and daily life: do environmental conditions matter?
+Climate and everyday life: do environmental conditions matter?

-You sometimes read that Korean sunscreens are developed for different climates.
-Humidity, heat, and pollution can indeed influence formulation goals—think lighter textures or added antioxidants.
-However, this doesn’t change basic protection needs: UV radiation damages skin everywhere, in Seoul as well as Stuttgart.
+You sometimes read that Korean sunscreens are developed for different climate conditions.
+In practice, humidity, heat, and air pollution can influence formulation goals, such as lighter textures or added antioxidants.
+But that does not change the basic protection requirement: UV radiation damages skin everywhere, in Seoul just as much as in Stuttgart.

-What truly matters is daily usability.
-In humid climates, fast-absorbing, non-sticky textures are appreciated; for outdoor sports, water or sweat resistance can be more important than extra care ingredients.
-Bottom line: climate shapes formulation preferences, not the need for protection.
-Choose a texture that fits your environment and activity—this helps you apply enough product consistently.
+What matters in real life is day-to-day usability.
+In humid climates, people often prefer quick-absorbing, non-sticky textures; for outdoor sports, water or sweat resistance matters more than extra skincare ingredients.
+The conclusion: climate shapes formulation preferences, but not the need for protection.
+Choose the texture that fits your environment and activity so you reliably apply enough product.

-Whether Korean or European: sunscreen only protects reliably if you apply enough, every day.
-This is where many Korean formulas shine with ultra-light, cosmetically elegant textures without white cast, which encourages daily use and reapplication.
+Whether Korean or European sunscreen, it only protects reliably if you apply it daily and in sufficient amount.
+This is where many Korean formulas stand out with very light, cosmetically elegant textures and minimal white cast.
+That encourages everyday use and reapplication throughout the day.

 Many K-beauty sunscreens combine UV protection with hydrating and soothing ingredients such as hyaluronic acid, Centella Asiatica, or niacinamide.
 That makes them attractive for sensitive, dehydrated, or redness-prone skin.
-European formulas also offer modern filters and good sensorials—there’s a wide range.
-The key is that the texture feels “invisible” so you apply the recommended amount and top up every 2–3 hours.
-Whether a day cream with SPF is enough or a dedicated sunscreen is smarter, learn more here: Day cream with SPF or sunscreen: how to choose.
+European formulations also offer modern filters and good cosmetic elegance.
+The range is broad.
+What matters is that the texture feels almost invisible to you, so you actually apply the recommended amount and reapply every 2 to 3 hours.
+Whether a day cream with SPF is enough or whether a separate sunscreen makes more sense depends on your routine, the amount you apply, and whether you reapply.
+See how much you really need in the 3-finger rule for sunscreen.

 UV cameras, apps, and gadgets: helpful or misleading?

-UV camera clips and apps look impressive, but they’re no substitute for standardized tests.
-What you see depends heavily on light source, sensor sensitivity, angle, shine, and the filters used.
-Two products with the same protection can look darker or lighter simply because their filters absorb or scatter UV differently.
+UV camera clips and apps can look impressive, but they are not a substitute for standardized tests.
+What you see depends heavily on the light source, sensor sensitivity, angle, shine, and the filters used.
+Two products with the same protection performance can appear differently dark simply because their filters absorb or scatter UV light differently.

-Practically speaking: such tools are nice demonstrations, but not a scientific basis for comparison.
-Rely on regulated metrics like SPF, UVA-PF, or PA—and on consistent, sufficient application.
-If in doubt, prioritize products with clear labeling, good tolerability, and a texture you’ll truly use every day.
+In practical terms, these tools are interesting visualizations, but not a scientific basis for comparison.
+When evaluating sunscreen, rely on regulated claims such as SPF, UVA-PF, or PA, together with consistent application in sufficient quantity.
+If you are unsure, prioritize products with clear labeling, good tolerance, and a texture you will genuinely use in everyday life.

 Filter types and why results can vary

-Two factors often cause confusion: the filters used and their concentrations.
-Organic (chemical) filters like Uvinul A Plus or Tinosorb S absorb UV and can be formulated very elegantly.
-Mineral filters like zinc oxide and titanium dioxide scatter and reflect light; they can work well for very fair skin but are more prone to white cast—though modern dispersion technology reduces this significantly.
+Two factors often create confusion: the filters used and their concentrations.
+Organic (chemical) filters such as Uvinul A Plus or Tinosorb S absorb UV rays and can be formulated very elegantly.
+Mineral filters such as zinc oxide and titanium dioxide scatter and reflect light, which can work well on very fair skin tones but is more prone to leaving a white cast, although modern dispersion technology reduces this significantly.

-Results in photos or quick demos can visibly differ depending on filter mix and particle size, without one product “protecting worse.”
-The crucial points are verified metrics and your usage: apply generously, reapply regularly, and prefer water-resistant options for outdoor activity.
+Results in photos or short tests can vary visibly depending on the filter mix and particle size, without meaning that one product protects worse.
+What matters are verified metrics and your application habits: apply generously, reapply regularly, and choose water-resistant options for outdoor activity.

-How to choose the right option for your skin
+How to make the right choice for your skin

 • Sensitive skin: alcohol-free, fragrance-free formulas with soothing ingredients.

-• Oily/combination skin: light fluids or gels, silky-matte finish.
+• Oily/combination skin: light fluids or gel textures with a silky-matte finish.

-• Dry skin: creamier textures with ceramides, squalane, or oils.
+• Dry skin: creamy textures with ceramides, squalane, or oils.

-• Sports/outdoor: water resistant, high UVA protection, good sweat resistance.
+• Sports/outdoor: water-resistant, high UVA protection, and good sweat resistance.

 • Makeup: fast-absorbing, no pilling, invisible finish.

-One example from our lineup: Isehan Kiss Me Mommy UV Aqua Milk SPF50+ PA++++.
-The gentle formulation is alcohol-free and fragrance-free, contains 80 percent natural ingredients like strawberry extract, aloe, and jojoba oil, and is especially suitable for sensitive skin.
-If you’re looking for products that feel light yet offer comprehensive protection, this kind of texture is everyday-friendly and family-friendly.
+One example from our assortment: Isehan Kiss Me Mommy UV Aqua Milk SPF50+ PA++++.
+The mild formula is alcohol-free and fragrance-free, contains 80 percent natural ingredients such as strawberry extract, aloe, and jojoba oil, and is especially suitable for sensitive skin.
+If you are looking for products that feel light while still offering comprehensive protection, this kind of texture is practical for everyday use and family-friendly.

 Frequently asked questions